Élite 1: Format

-The championship takes place in two phases: a so-called qualification phase, which is contested by all the teams, and a final phase which is played by direct elimination.
+The championship used to take place in two phases: a so-called qualification phase, which is contested by all the teams, and a final phase which is played by direct elimination.
 From 2015 to 2018, the championship is referred to as the Top 8.
-In 2018, the championship went from a single pool of 8 clubs to two pools of 16.
-The 8 best clubs qualified for the final phase.
-Since the 2018–2019 season, two clubs have been relegated to Élite 2 at the end of the championship.
+From 2018 to 2024, the championship went from a single pool of 8 clubs to two pools of 16, with the 8 best clubs qualifying for the final phase; meanwhile two clubs would be relegated to Élite 2 at the end of the championship.